Glenn Diesen: Commentary and views

 Diesen has faced extensive and sustained criticism for promoting Russian propaganda.

 He has been a regular commentator on Russia Today (RT).
 In 2021, he contributed more than 50 articles, which he said he did for a fee.
 In 2022, he said he had not been paid by the channel since the Russian invasion of Ukraine in March.
 He appeared on the channel ten times in the first half of 2023.
 He also writes for the conspiracy theorist website Steigan.no and for Ny Tid.
 He also wrote articles for the Lowy Institute's The Interpreter blog from 2016–2017 while he was a lecturer at Macquarie University.
 He has a YouTube channel, on which he has hosted John Mearsheimer, Karin Kneissl, Ron Paul, and Douglas Macgregor, and a Rumble channel, on which he has hosted Aleksandr Dugin and Max Blumenthal.

 Diesen has written some op-eds published in Aftenposten, some co-authored with Arne Treholt.
 One 2020 op-ed with Treholt, a convicted KGB agent, stated that Russia has "legitimate interests and security needs" and that Russia was unfairly demonized as a security threat.
 The article also argues that Norway was becoming the frontline state in the West's war on Russia.
-The paper's former foreign affairs editor and Moscow correspondent Kjell Dragnes wrote that Diesen and Treholt's article recycled Russian propaganda, including false claims about NATO exercises in Scandinavia and turning reality upside down by ignoring the growth of Russian military aggression towards Norway since 2010.
+The paper's former foreign affairs editor and Moscow correspondent Kjell Dragnes wrote that Diesen and Treholt's article uncritically spread Russian propaganda, and that in postulating that Norway was becoming a frontline state against Russia and China in a militarized Arctic, with the US in the driving seat, they turned things upside down, ignoring large-scale Russian rearmament in the Arctic since 2010, with better equipment on the Kola Peninsula.

 Palm Beach Atlantic University historian Roger Chapman's H-Net review of Diesen’s 2020 book The Decay of Western Civilization and Resurgence of Russia describes the book as an ideologically charged defense of Putin’s Russia (Diesen calls Russia's incursions into neighboring countries as “nation-building initiatives”) and an "incarnation of Russian messianic thinking", which romanticizes authoritarianism and positions Russia as a cultural savior amidst Western decline.
 Chapman argues that Diesen's ideas resonate with those of the alt-right, noting Diesen’s admiration for figures like Steve Bannon and his approval of authoritarianism as a “moral virtue.”

 Russian studies scholar Susanna Rabow-Edling's Nordisk Østforum review of Russian Conservatism (2021) criticizes Diesen for blurring the line between scholarly analysis and ideological advocacy, noting that his use of ideologically loaded concepts undermines the book’s academic credibility.
 As she writes, “Diesen’s book is difficult to read, since it is unclear whether it constitutes a societal analysis or a partisan contribution to the debate on Russia’s future,” adding that he blends “subjective judgments and objective analysis” while presenting conservative assumptions as universal truths.
 Russian Conservatism was described by The Christians Party leader Erik Selle as the "year’s most important book"; Selle took the term "national conservativism" from Diesen to describe his own ideology.